-The same answer is usually given regarding the the relationship between Lemongrab and his clone.
+The same answer is usually given regarding the relationship between Lemongrab and his clone.
 Princess Bubblegum and Marceline used to get a lot of this to until Olivia Olson finally just flat out confirmed that they're ex-girlfriends.
 They can never explicitly say it in the series, though, because the series airs in countries (specifically Russia, The Middle East, most East Asian countries, and Latin America) where homosexuality is, at best, a social stigma seen as highly taboo, and, at worse, a punishable offense.
 Ornot.

 Spoiler: Though the spoilers don't actually happen "in-show".
 A lot of the season one storyboards could be viewed online before their episodes even aired.
 But hey, it would be fun to watch the episodes to see if anything got changed.

 Pen Ward blatantly mentioned at Comic-con that Flame Princess would be Finn's new love interest before "Incendium" aired.
 However, he didn't spoil her destructive personality and only called her "intense" (a word that a member of the audience laughed at).
 At the same time, he also possibly spoiled the ending of "Too Young" when the Finn/Princess Bubblegum ship was sunk.

 TV Guide spoiled the fact that the short stories in "Five Short Graybles" are centered around the five senses (sight, touch, taste, smell, and hearing).
 It wasn't supposed to be revealed until the end of the episode.
 It really makes "Huh?
 You still haven't figured it out?" less funny.